PlasteredCrab/Halo-CR4B-Tool/README.txt

-Video on getting this sucker to work:
+Video on getting this sucker to work: Coming Soon
 For now to get this to work in text format:

 -----Install------